hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - analyze threats
   - <span style="color: #bb6600;">supplement other Firepower functionality</span>, offering an additional line of defense against threats
   - integrated with existing Threat Intelligence Platforms (ThreatQ, AlienVault, Infoblox etc)
-  - <span style="color: #bb6600;">external threat feeds</span>: provide information about security threats, which allows the SOC (Security Operations Center) to proactively automate responses to those threats
+  - solution integrated with Cisco Threat Intelligence Director to provide information about security threats, which allows the SOC (Security Operations Center) to proactively automate responses to those threats: <span style="color: #bb6600;">External Threat Feeds</speed>
   - FMC to push security intelligence observable to its sensors from other products: <span style="color: #bb6600;">Threat Intelligence Director</span>
   - deployed by your organization to ingest threat intelligence automatically